 Abusers are unable to say that they are sorry or take responsibility for any of the conflicts that they have created.
 Instead, they blame the victim for everything.

 Abusers disengage, stonewall, and give the victim the silent treatment.
 This form of rejection is meant to shame the victim and increase their feelings of unworthiness.

 Abusers do not allow the victim to become the person they were meant to be.
 They prevent and stunt their growth in all areas of life by limiting their freedoms.
 This control tactic leaves the victim in a perpetual state of immaturity and low self-worth.
 Sadly, with reverence and fear, the victim complies.

 Abusers do not want their victim to have any form of support system.
 They systematically love to alienate, separate, and keep the victim away from the people that they love and that love them.
 Abusers many times physically move the victim out of state away from their family and friends.
 These necessary relationships are then prevented since the abuser wants to be the only influencer in the victim’s life.

 Abusers willfully intimidate the victim by using different tactics within a systematic pattern to gain ultimate power and control over their partner.
 According to many psychologists, mental and psychological abuse produce more detrimental and lasting effects on the victim than physical abuse.

 Abusers do not allow the victim to work or pave a financial path of independence for themselves.
-They will provide for the victim’s physical needs such as food and shelter since the fringe benefits of control and power outweigh the sacrifice.
-Abusers neglect all of the other critical basic needs.
+They will provide for the victim’s physical needs such as food and shelter since the fringe benefits of control and power outweighs the sacrifice.
+Abusers neglect all of the other critical basic needs of their family.
 They want the victim dependent on them financially so that they never leave.

 Abusers keep the victim in the dark about their finances while at the same time blaming them for their debt.
 The victim is accused of being lazy and not wanting to work or contribute to the family.
 When the victim attempts to get a job, the abuser sabotages their attempt towards financial independence.